 The real Sabre-based insight was not simply "take more pitches."
 The better version was that on-base percentage was undervalued, and teams could exploit market inefficiencies by valuing skills that other teams misunderstood.
 That is different from saying P/PA itself is magic because it's clearly not, it's just a data point.
 The real magic seems to come from elsewhere and I'm not sure where yet.

 This report is not arguing against analytics.
 It is arguing for better analytics.
 A single number can be useful, but only if we understand what it can and cannot measure.
-P/PA does not cleanly separate good patience from bad patience.
-Hopefully we'll find more data on what separates good patience from bad patience but I suspect that will require deep dives into players.
+P/PA does not cleanly separate good patience from bad passivity.
+Hopefully we'll find more data on what separates good patience from passivity but I suspect that will require deep dives into players.

 Why 2020 has a toggle